Mount Evelyn

 What is the weighted average housing cost based on tenure mix in Mount Evelyn?

-Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,302.
-This accounts for outright owners paying no housing costs, mortgage holders paying $2,000.0/month, and renters paying $1,580/month.
+Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,302.
+This accounts for outright owners paying no housing costs, mortgage holders paying $2,000/month, and renters paying $1,580/month.

 How affordable is housing in Mount Evelyn relative to local incomes?